anon-dot-com/examples/run-typescript/README.md

 yarn run dev
 ```

 You should see a Playwright browser open and navigate to Instagram using Anon's browser context.
+From there, you can interact with Instagram as if you were this user.

+Other examples in this folder demonstrate how to use the Anon SDK to interact with other services like Amazon and LinkedIn.